jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 While the players were on stage, along with Mayor John Tory, Premier Doug Ford, and Prime Minister Justin Trudeau, there was at least one stabbing and at least one gunshot.
 A couple times, presumably in response to those incidents, the crowd lunged very quickly in one direction, so a lot of people were knocked over and many items were lost.
-When someone found a lost item, they held it up in the air and start a chant of the items name, like "Blue backpack!
+When someone found a lost item, they held it up in the air and started a chant of the item's description, like "Blue backpack!
 Blue backpack!"
 When the owner had been located, we passed it hand-to-hand back to them.

 Once the event was over, people started to dissipate, but downtown Toronto was more crowded than I've ever seen it, including New Year's just after midnight.